micro-manager/pycro-manager/docs/source/backends.rst

 Pycro-Manager's high-level API is built upon two mutually exclusive backends, each with unique advantages.
 Understanding this requires a brief overview of the Micro-Manager architecture.

 The Micro-Manager Core, responsible for low-level device control, is implemented in C++.
 The Core can be wrapped in either Java or Python.
-The Micro-Manager application, including its GUI, is built in Java using the Java wrapper.
+The Micro-Manager application, including its GUI, is built in Java on top of the Java wrapper.

-Pycro-Manager can communicate with the Micro-Manager Core in two ways: through the Java wrapper (dynamically translated to Python) or directly via the Python wrapper.
+Pycro-Manager can communicate with the Micro-Manager Core in two ways: through the Java wrapper (which dynamically translated to Python) or via the Python wrapper.
+Furthermore, both Java and Python contain Acquisition Engines, which control and automate the image capture process, managing timing, hardware synchronization, and image storage.

 The following figure illustrates the components of both Pycro-Manager and Micro-Manager:

 .. figure:: pm_arch_full.png
    :alt: Full architecture of Pycro-Manager and Micro-Manager application